mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-The location of the designer CSV files, set to either the working directory or a predefined designer directory, depending on build type.
+The location of the CSV game data files, set to either the working directory or a predefined data directory, depending on build type.

 <a name='M-ParquetClassLibrary-All-#cctor'></a>
 ### #cctor() `method`